NetCoreStack/WebSockets/README.md

 ### Cross-Platform WebSockets Proxy

-This project is demonstrating bidirectional connection and data transfer via .NET Core WebSockets.

-You can use it on your API - Service side to communicate among your trusted Backend API consumer Clients (for example MVC Web Application Hosting) and at the same time may client to be a Browser (User-Agent) then you can manage your connection and domain data transfer operation with same interface.
+Minimalist websocket framework for .NET Core.
+You can use it on your APIs to communicate among your various client types.

 [Latest release on Nuget](https://www.nuget.org/packages/NetCoreStack.WebSockets/)